-This graph shows the kernel density estimation of the number of recommendations that were clicked versus were not clicked for the specific algorithm.
-In this specific graph, you can see that if the look-alike score is low (i.e. the recommended content is very different from the content on the current page) the probability is a lot higher that the visitor will not click the recommendation.
+This graph shows the kernel density estimation of the number of recommendations that were clicked versus those that were not clicked for a specific algorithm.
+This graph shows that if the look-alike score is low (that is, the recommended content is very different from the content on the current page), the probability is a lot higher that the visitor will not click the recommendation.
 However, once the look-alike score increases, the roles reverse.
 This means that the look-alike algorithm is probably a great addition to our final algorithm combination.

 BlueConic currently has 11 recommendation algorithms, which can each have 21 different values between 0 and 10, which means there are 350,277,500,542,221 possible combinations.
-Even if we could evaluate a million algorithm combinations on all historical data every second, it would still take almost a dozen years to try each algorithm combination; that’s why we have to be a bit smarter than just randomly trying algorithm combinations and that's where the method to gradually move to the deepest part of the lake comes in.
+Even if we could evaluate a million algorithm combinations on all historical data every second, it would still take almost a dozen years to try each algorithm combination; that’s why we have to be a bit smarter than just randomly trying algorithm combinations.
+This is where the method to gradually move to the deepest part of the lake comes in.

-The convergence graph shows that we're gradually finding deeper and deeper parts of the lake, until we've found the deepest part.
+The convergence graph shows that we're gradually finding deeper and deeper parts of the lake, until we find the deepest part.
 When an optimizer has found the best possible solution and keeps trying similar algorithm combinations without making any more progress, we say that the optimizer has converged.
 We usually want to see that the last part of this graph is flat for a while.
-If the graph was still declining we should still take more measurements since it looks like spending more time optimizing the algorithm combination will still pay off.
+If the graph was still declining we should still take more measurements, since it looks like spending more time optimizing the algorithm combination will still pay off.

-These graphs are basically maps of the bottom of the lake we're on, generated based from the random samples we've taken.
-In reality our lake is of course multidimensional: that's why it's represented by a number of separate images where the axes are different recommendation algorithms.
+These graphs are basically maps of the bottom of the lake and are based on the random samples we've taken.
+In reality, the lake is of course multidimensional: that's why it's represented by a number of separate images where the axes are different recommendation algorithms.
 The dots in these images are all the probes where we used our piece of lead on a string to measure the depth of the lake, i.e. calculated the mean reciprocal rank for a specific algorithm combination.
 The color indicates the score for that specific algorithm combination, with a lighter color representing a higher mean reciprocal rank.